-D-1: Service Plan Development (1 of 8) tate Parti cipant-Centered Service Plan Title: erson-Cei ntered Service Plan ponsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the elopment of the service plan and the qualifications of these individuals (select each that applies): Registered nurse, licensed to practice in the state Licensed practical or vocational nurse, acting within the scope of practice under state law Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) × Case Manager (qualifications not specified in Appendix C-1/C-3).
+D-1: Service Plan Development (1 of 8) nte Participant-Centered Service Plan Title: rson-Centered Service Plan a.
+Responsibility for Service Plan Development.
+Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies): Registered nurse, licensed to practice in the state Licensed practical or vocational nurse, acting within the scope of practice under state law Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) Case Manager (qualifications not specified in Appendix C-1/C-3).
 Specify qualifications: Regional DDA Case/Resource Managers and Regional DDA Social Service Specialists are responsible for development of the person-centered service plan (PCSP).
 In addition to meeting the following minimum qualifications, staff must pass a background check prior to being hired and receive mandatory waiver training prior to completing any evaluations.
 DDA Case/Resource Manager Minimum Qualifications: A Bachelor's degree in social sciences, social services, human services, behavioral sciences or an allied field and two years of experience providing social services to people with developmental disabilities.
 Graduate training in social science, social services, human services, behavioral sciences or an allied field will substitute, year for year, for one year of the experience providing social services to people with developmental disabilities.
-X Social Worker Specify qualifications: Social Service Specialist Minimum Qualifications A Master's degree in social services, human services, behavioral sciences, or an allied field and two year of paid social service experience.
+Social Worker Specify qualifications: Social Service Specialist Minimum Qualifications A Master's degree in social services, human services, behavioral sciences, or an allied field and two year of paid social service experience.
 OR A Bachelor's degree in social services, human services, behavioral sciences, or an allied field and three years of social service experience.
+Other - Onici

-Application for 1915(c) HCBS Waiver: Draft WA.029.02.00 - Sep 01, 2024 Page 415 of 579 Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
+Application for 1915(c) HCBS Waiver: WA.1186.R01.11 - Jul 01, 2023 (as of Jul 01, 2023) Page 520 of 69 Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
 Service Plan Development Safeguards.
-Select one: Entities and/or individuals that have responsibility for service plan development direct waiver services to the participant. may not provide other Entities and/or individuals that have responsibility for service plan development direct waiver services to the participant. may provide other The state has established the following safeguards to ensure that service plan development i interests of the participant.
-Specify: s conducted in the best Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (3 of 8)
+Select one: Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
+Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
+Specify: Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (3 of 8)